Hizgil Avshalumov: Biography

 Hizgil Avshalumov was born in the village of Nyugdi (a suburb of the city of Derbent, Dagestan) to a peasant family sometime between the years 1913-1916 depending on the source.
 His father cultivated grain as a farmer, and was a veteran of World War I. He died at an early age, leaving Avshalumov and his 5 siblings orphans.
-He worked as a correspondent for the Mountain Region Jewish newspaper (Juhuri:Захметкеш) - "The Toiler".
+He worked as a correspondent for the Mountain Region Jewish newspaper The Toiler.
 Later he studied at a Soviet-Party school.

 From 1938 to 1941 Avshalumov was a research associate at the Institute of History, Language and Literature of the Dagestan branch of the USSR.
 During this period, he collected a significant number of Mountain Jews’ folklore of different genres and included them in his first book folklore book on Mountain Jews, published in 1940.
 It included a detailed introduction to it as well.
 Also in 1940 he published Russian - Juhuri terminological dictionary.

 In 1939 he published in the first Judeo-Tat literary almanac his first novel, "Love."
 In 1940 he published the novel (Juhuri:"Бастуни джовонхо") "The victory of the Youth".
 Avshalumov also engaged in translation work.
 In 1940, Dagestan Book Publishing House published his translation of a selected works of Nizami Ganjavi.
 In that same year he joined USSR Union of Writers.